hexagon6/svelte-solid-webid-check/README.md

     validOIDCEndpoint = oidcEndpoint
   }}>show</WebIdCheck
 >

+Your solid webId oidc authentication endpoint is {validOIDCEndpoint}
 ```

 For more examples check out this repo and check out histoire with `npm run story:dev` or a sveltekit example with `npm run dev`.